sanketgautam/WordBook/README.md

    **Yay, So how exactly does word recommendation will work out?**

    Hmm, there are two proposed algorithms for that, which shows the trade-off between simplicity and implementation,
   - Multiple users marking common words to similar difficulty levels may also have similar treatment for other words in each others' dictionary.
 Hence, we can recommend them each others words, without them knowing about that (to preserve privacy and anonymity).
-It's quick and suitable for most of our use-cases.
+It's quick and suitable for most of our use-cases. **(easy implementation, works fine for basic use-cases)**

   - An alternative approach will require a bit of Data Analytics & ML Based Recommendation System to make more accurate predictions/ recommendations, but this approach required data-collection, model training & testing.
 Hence, not feasible for quick prototype.
-ML Recommendation can take into account various factors such as _domain of study/profession, age, citizenship etc._
+ML Recommendation can take into account various factors such as _domain of study/profession, age, citizenship etc._ **(efficient & provides better recommendations, but takes more time)**

 **Seems Okay, So, Is that it?**